Paralympic sports: Organisation

-Globally, the International Paralympic Committee is recognized as the leading organization, with direct governance of nine sports, and responsibility over the Paralympic Games and other multi-sport, multi-disability events.
-Other international organizations, notably the International Wheelchair and Amputee Sports Federation (IWAS), the International Blind Sports Federation (IBSA), International Sports Federation for Persons with Intellectual Disability (INAS) and the Cerebral Palsy International Sports and Recreation Association (CP-ISRA) govern some sports that are specific to certain disability groups.
+Globally, the International Paralympic Committee is recognized as the leading organisation, with direct governance of five sports, and responsibility over the Paralympic Games and other multi-sport, multi-disability events.
+Other international organisations, notably, the International Blind Sports Federation (IBSA), Virtus Sport (formerly International Sports Federation for Persons with Intellectual Disability) and World Abilitysport (formed in 2023 from a merger between the International Wheelchair and Amputee Sports Federation and the Cerebral Palsy International Sports and Recreation Association) govern some sports that are specific to certain disability groups.
 In addition, certain single-sport federations govern sports for athletes with a disability, either as part of an able-bodied sports federation such as the International Federation for Equestrian Sports (FEI), or as a disabled sports federation such as the International Wheelchair Basketball Federation.

-At the national level, there are a wide range of organizations that take responsibility for Paralympic sport, including National Paralympic Committees, which are members of the IPC, and many others.
+At the national level, there are a wide range of organisations that take responsibility for Paralympic sport, including National Paralympic Committees, which are members of the IPC, and many others.